Computational Modelling Group

 Complete this online contact form to contact Ben.

 In 2004, Benjamin came to the University of Southampton for a Foundation Degree in Engineering.
 After graduating with Distinction, he pursued studies in Aerospace Engineering with a focus on Engineering Management.
-In 2009, he graduated with a First-Class BEng after successfully simulating, building and testing a real small-scale Pulsejet-engine as part of his Bachelor thesis.
+In 2009, he graduated with a First-Class Honours BEng after successfully simulating, building and testing a real small-scale Pulsejet-engine as part of his Bachelor thesis.

 Working with...